 Instructions

 • Remove broccoli from the freezer to begin thawing so it’s easy to chop.
 Cut chicken breasts in half widthwise to make 4 thinner filets.
-Use a meat mallet/frying pan/your fist to give each piece a quick pound (Don’t flatten chicken; we just want all the pieces fairly even).
+Use a meat mallet/frying pan/your fist to give each piece a quick pound (not flat; just all the pieces fairly even).
 Season both sides.
-(I add 1/4 teaspoon salt and pepper per side and 1/2 teaspoon garlic powder and Italian seasoning per side.)
+(I add 1/4 tsp salt and pepper per side and 1/2 tsp garlic powder and Italian seasoning per side.)

 • Add in minced garlic, chicken bouillon, and remaining 1 tsp Italian seasoning.
 Stir for 30 seconds.